 ‘Stranger Things’ hype reaches SNES levels with retro-style demake for iOS

-Chatting Equifax with Mr. Monopoly, the anti-corporate greed hero we didn’t know we needed 🎩💸
+Chatting corporate greed with Mr. Monopoly, hero of the Equifax Senate hearing 🎩💸

 In case you’ve been living in the upside-down for the last few weeks, the second season of “Stranger Things” is imminent.
 And you know what that means… media tie-ins!
 Today at Google’s event we’ve already had AR “stickers,” but iOS gets a much more compelling item: a full-on SNES-style demake of the show.